flageval-baai/FlagEval/mCLIPEval/README.md

             ```
             >>> _HUGGINGFACE_AUTH_TOKEN = "YOUR_TOKEN"
             ```
-    * 3. click the `Agree and access repository` button on dataset pages to accept the license agreements of the datasets [imagenet-1k]("https://huggingface.co/datasets/imagenet-1k") and [winoground]("https://huggingface.co/datasets/facebook/winoground").
+    * 3. click the `Agree and access repository` button on dataset pages ([imagenet-1k]("https://huggingface.co/datasets/imagenet-1k") and [winoground]("https://huggingface.co/datasets/facebook/winoground")) to accept the license agreements of the datasets.

         <img src="agreement.png" width=40%>